2019 California Saltwater Kayak Series

 All fish must be caught by the angler.
 Fishing partners may not help land fish or pool their catch.
 This is grounds for disqualification.
 Fishing partners may help with taking pictures.

-This is a CPR (catch, picture, release) tournament.
+Although we strongly encourage CPR fishing techniques, this is a CPR (catch, picture, release) optional tournament.
 The online challenge is being run through the iAngler Tournament management app.
 During the tournament, the anglers use the mobile app to photograph their catch and record basic information.
 This can be done while on the water or once back on land.
 The catch record is immediately transmitted to the web portal for review by the Tournament Director (if there is an active internet connection), if an internet connection (usually cellular) is not available, the catch record is saved for transmission later.
 All photos must be submitted through the app.

-All Scoring is based on length, in inches, and at this time the "Hawg Trough" bump board is the preferred measuring device.
+All Scoring is based on length and the "Hawg Trough" bump board or Yak-Gear Fish Stik are the preferred measuring devices.
 If you would like to use a different measuring board please submit a photo of it to us for inspection and approval.
-Photos can be emailed to us at email@example.com.
+Photos can be emailed to firstname.lastname@example.org.

 Photo submission rules and guidelines:

-All fish that will fit on the approved measuring device must be photographed in the following manner: See image below for proper technique.
+All fish that will fit on the approved measuring device must be photographed in the following manner.

 ● All fish must be lying on the measuring device with their head facing to the left, lip against the wall of the bump board, and with their dorsal fin pointing up or away from the angler.
 The mouth does not need to be closed.